Zubax/newtdrive_nd500_34v/assembly_instructions/readme.md

 5. Housing Attachment.
 See photos for reference.
     * Insert the motor phase wires and the thermistor wires through the housing holes.
 Ensure proper placement.
     * Get 4 pieces of DIN 7984 4 mm (motor screws).
 Attach the motor to the top housing.
-Use threadlock.
+Use threadlock glue.
 Ensure that the screws don't touch the coils and that no moving part of the motor is touching the enclosure.
     * Trim the motor phase wires to ~30-35 mm (measuring from the bottom of the motor).
     * Remove the insulation.
 Twist the wires.
 Add solder to the ends of each wire (3-5 mm).